mohammadbutt/42_get_next_line/README.md

 O_RDONLY stands for read only.
 O_WRONLY stands for write only.
 O_RDWR stands for read/write.

-To compile include libft library as shown below:
+To compile, include libft library as shown below:

 gcc get_next_line.c -I. ./libft/libft.a